 360p.m3u8

 The master playlist, along with each profile playlist, should be published to the web server for content delivery.
+Media players will automatically select the appropriate bitrate based on available bandwidth and device capabilities.

 You can also enable CENC (Common Encryption) support using the ISO/IEC 23001-7 standard with AES-CBC encryption for DRM-protected systems.
 To do this, you need an AES key and a metadata file.
 The key file should contain 16 octets of key data in binary format, which can be generated using the OpenSSL command like this: